Mark Zuckerberg clarifies his Holocaust comments

 His comments drew immediate condemnation on social media, in the press, and among civil rights activists.

-"Holocaust denial is a willful, deliberate and longstanding deception tactic by anti-Semites that is incontrovertibly hateful, hurtful, and threatening to Jews," Jonathan Greenblat, CEO of the Anti-Defamation League, said in a statement to CNNMoney.
+"Holocaust denial is a willful, deliberate and longstanding deception tactic by anti-Semites that is incontrovertibly hateful, hurtful, and threatening to Jews," Jonathan Greenblatt, CEO of the Anti-Defamation League, said in a statement to CNNMoney.
 "Facebook has a moral and ethical obligation not to allow its dissemination."

 Within hours, Zuckerberg emailed Swisher to say he got things wrong.